reiserFSs/pgrpatcher/README.md

 Everything working as expected, including Google OAUTH, store etc. On startup you'll get a blank Kuro SDK window (caused by using decrypted internal dev flags and stubs) which you can ignore.

+Note: You will need to include GStreamer into your Wine Env or else the game trying to play back Criware videos will crash the client.

 Performance: 80-120fps on a M4 Pro using DXVK

 <img width="1906" height="1063" alt="Screenshot 2026-05-26 at 17 39" src="https://github.com/user-attachments/assets/0c10ce84-ddab-47df-b3bf-018209cd7083" />